 Five Golden Rules of Powerpoint

-We’ve all wasted hours sitting through mediocre Powerpoint presentations.
+We’ve all wasted hours sitting through mediocre PowerPoint presentations.
 Everyone complains about them.
 You all know the expression – Death by Powerpoint.

-I’m not a designer, but I spend a lot of time writing Powerpoint slides.
+I’m not a designer, but I spend a lot of time writing PowerPoint slides.
 And, if I’m being honest with myself, some of my presentations could have been a lot better.
 So, I set myself the goal of raising my game.
 To make my presentations easier to present from and easier for the audience to listen to.
 I never want to be accused of delivering dull presentations.

 To help me do this, here are the ‘Golden Rules’ I try to adhere to.